UniFi Network Comparison Charts

 UniFi Wi-Fi Access Points

-All UniFi APs, as of September 2024.
-See my UniFi Wi-Fi Access Point Buyers Guide for more details.
+All UniFi APs, as of August 2025.
+See my (needs to be updated!)
+UniFi Wi-Fi Access Point Buyers Guide for more details.

 Comparison of all current UniFi Wi-Fi access points